baselinrhq/baselinr/docs/dashboard/DASHBOARD_INTEGRATION.md

-# Baselinr Dashboard Integration Guide
+# Baselinr Quality Studio Integration Guide

-This document explains how the Phase 2 Dashboard integrates with Baselinr Phase 1.
+This document explains how the Quality Studio integrates with Baselinr core functionality.

 ## Overview

-The Baselinr Dashboard is a web-based visualization layer that reads profiling data from the Baselinr storage database and presents it through an interactive UI.
+The Baselinr Quality Studio is a web-based no-code interface that provides configuration management and visualization capabilities.
+It reads profiling data from the Baselinr storage database and presents it through an interactive UI, while also allowing you to configure your entire data quality setup through visual forms.

 ```
-Baselinr Phase 1              Baselinr Phase 2
+Baselinr Core              Quality Studio
-(Data Collection)                (Visualization)
+(Data Collection)         (Configuration & Visualization)
-─────────────────                ─────────────────
+─────────────────         ─────────────────────────────

-Baselinr CLI                  Dashboard Backend (FastAPI)
+Baselinr CLI              Quality Studio Backend (FastAPI)
     ↓                                    ↓
-Profiling Engine    →  PostgreSQL  ←  Dashboard Frontend (Next.js)
+Profiling Engine    →  PostgreSQL  ←  Quality Studio Frontend (Next.js)
     ↓                     Storage              ↓
 Storage Writer                           User Browser
 ```